 However, since the landlord insures only his place, your belongings and things cannot be insured, and only the rented building comes under the insurance.

-However, when a flood or a fire destroys and demolished the entire place, the tenant can only get back the insurance for the destroying of their building or home and not for their damaged belongings.
+However, when a flood or a fire destroys and demolishes the entire place, the tenant can only get back the insurance for the destruction of their building or home and not for their damaged belongings.

-Even in this type of insurance, there are further two ways in which your compensation for the damaged product can be got back.
-Either through the replacement cost or through the actual cash value.
+Even in this type of insurance, there are two ways in which your compensation for the damaged product can be returned, either through the replacement cost or the actual cash value.

 Main Differences Between Condo Insurance and Renter’s Insurance